-That's not surprising when you consider that every major American business school teaches students how to take an interview, yet not one teaches students how to conduct an interview.
+Every major American business school teaches students how to take an interview, yet not one teaches students how to conduct an interview.
 At Wharton, for instance, students must attend a one-day workshop on taking an interview before they sign up to see campus recruiters.
 But there are no workshops - required or otherwise - on leading an interview.

 Unfortunately, this situation usually doesn't improve once students are in the workplace.
 A few companies have formal policies about interviewer training, but many organizations are far more casual, and candidates frequently end up being interviewed by someone with virtually no training or coaching in this critical area.

 That isn't in the best interests of either the company - where each hiring decision can represent a potential outlay of hundreds of thousands of dollars - or the candidate.
 The fact is, untrained interviewers often don't know what to look for in a candidate, let alone how to ask effective questions or drill down for authentic answers.